antonkurbatov/vtb_report_parse/README.md

   -h, --help            show this help message and exit --verbose, -v         verbose logging
   --report <report-file.xml>
-                        A VTB broker report file.This option can be used multiple times to merge reports together.
+                        A VTB broker report file.
+This option can be used multiple times to merge reports together.
   --usd-price <usd-price>
                         USD value in ₽.
 If not specified the value is gotten